DioxusLabs/dioxus/packages/document/docs/eval.md

 # Communicating with JavaScript

 You can use the `eval` function to execute JavaScript code in your application with the desktop, mobile, web or liveview renderers.
-Eval takes a block of JavaScript code (that may be asynchronous) and returns a `UseEval` object that you can use to send data to the JavaScript code and receive data from it.
+Eval takes a block of JavaScript code (that may be asynchronous) and returns a `Eval` object that you can use to send data to the JavaScript code and receive data from it.

 <div class="warning">